Zoom or Skype video teacher job interviews are skyrocketing; if you need a video job interview coach or consultant, contact us.

 • Introduce yourself as you would in an in-person interview.

-• Choose a chair that forces you to sit upright and maintain a good posture, but will also be comfortable for the duration of the conversation.
+• Choose a chair that forces you to sit upright and maintain a good posture and be comfortable for the conversation’s duration.
 Do not slouch or become so relaxed that you forget you are still in a job interview.

 • Minimize hand talking, as you don’t want to detract from the information you are providing, block the camera’s view, or accidentally knock the computer or camera around.